epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     </div>

     <p>
         When we peer through our telescope at these celestial bodies (channels), we notice a stark reality: size is not distributed equally.
-The distribution of views and subscribers follows a <strong> Power Law </strong> a mathematical signature of a "winner-takes-all" dynamic.
+The distribution of views and subscribers follows a power law, a mathematical signature of winner-takes-all dynamics commonly observed in large-scale social systems.
 A few 'Supermassive' channels command the vast majority of the YouNiverse's light, while millions of smaller stars twinkle in the background.
 The top 1% of channels capture over 46% of all views, a cosmic inequality that shapes the entire ecosystem.
     </p>